 Qualities associated with a reversed Empress: low energy, ignorance, silliness, selfishness, instability, harshness.

-We have all seen statues or representations of Lady Justice in our life.
+We have all seen representations of Lady Justice in our life.
 She is holding a balance and a sword, her eyes often covered with a blindfold.

 This is why, and to this day, Justice has always been represented by a woman.
 Goddess or allegory, she is always female and so is her energy.

 Qualities associated with Justice that can help you identify someone in a spread include: cold blood, constance, honesty, good temper, reliability, rationality, impartiality.

 Justice speaks of the righteous order of things and balance in life.